TRNG-2402/trainer-code/ProjectSpecs/Project1.md

 - The application should persist data to a SQL Server DB
 - The application should communicate to DB via EF Core (Entity Framework Core)
 - Have 3 or more models
-- Models that demonstrate a relationship (1-1, 1-M, M-M)
+- Models that demonstrate the following relationships (1-M, M-M)

 ## Nice to Have